EthanHuston/EthanHuston/README.md

 - 👋 Hi, I’m @EthanHuston
-- 👀 I’m interested in mobile iOS and game development.
+- 👀 I’m interested in Full Stack Web and Mobile Development.
 - 📫 How to reach me Email: ethanghuston@gmail.com

 <!---